IText: Commendations and Awards

-In 2017, the American Business Awards For the third time in a row, iText has won a Bronze Stevie in the American Business Awards in the category "Most Innovative Tech Company of the Year."
+In 2017, iText won the International Business Awards "Most Innovative Tech Company of the Year - under 100 employees 2017".

 In 2017/18, the ITEXT GROUP won "The ELITE Award for Growth Strategy of the Year".

-In 2018 - Inc. 5000 Europe Award 2018 For the 4th year in a row, iText made the Inc. 5000 Europe list, which is made up of the fastest growing private companies in Europe.

-In 2019, iText won a Silver Stevie in the American Business Awards for "Most Innovative Tech Company of the Year - under 100 employees".
-In addition to the ABA win, iText was a National Winner of "Growth Strategy of the Year" at the European Business Awards.
+In 2019, iText won a Silver Stevie in the American Business Awards for "Most Innovative Tech Company of the Year - under 100 employees". iText was also a National Winner of "Growth Strategy of the Year" at the European Business Awards.